-the amplitude of radial velocity variations. $ n_j $ is the mean motion, $ a_j $ the semi-major axis, $ I_j $ the inclination of the orbital plane with respect to the line of sight, $ m_j $ the mass and $ {\cal M} $ the total mass of the system.
+is the amplitude of the radial velocity variations. $ n_j $ is the mean motion, $ a_j $ is the semi-major axis, $ I_j $ is the inclination of the orbital plane with respect to the line of sight, $ m_j $ is the companion mass and $ {\cal M} $ is the total mass of the system.
 The orbital period of each companion is given by $ P_j = 2 \pi / n_j $.